 Originally published in 2014, this deliciously moist and spiced apple Bundt cake is smothered in a buttery brown sugar glaze.
 Use your favorite apple variety such as Granny Smith or Honeycrisp.
 It’s like a denser, more cinnamon-y (technical terms!) version of this fresh apple cake.

 I love old-fashioned desserts.
 The kinds of desserts grandmas make so well, often memorized in their heads.
-Like buttery caramel corn, banana bread, and apple pie.
+Like buttery homemade caramel corn, banana bread, and apple pie.
 Or peach cobbler, cornbread, and teeth-rotting sweet chocolate fudge.
 Yum.

 Today’s recipe is just that.
 It’s like a big, sweet hug from grandma’s kitchen.